mk-fg/incremetal-disk-compare-and-sync/README.rst

 blocks to destination on mismatches there, and updating hash-map with new hash(-es).

-It's somewhat similar to how common rsync_ and rdiff_ tools work, but much simplier, side-stepping following limitations imposed by those:
+It's somewhat similar to how common rsync_ and rdiff_ tools work, but much simpler, side-stepping following limitations imposed by those:

 - rsync always re-reads whole source/destination files.